ebaauw/homebridge-hue/README.md

 Sometimes I get the question how people can support my work on Homebridge Hue.
 I created Homebridge Hue as a hobby project, for my own use.
 I share it on GitHub so others might benefit, and to give back to the open source community, without whom Homebridge Hue wouldn't have been possible.
-I do not seek any compensation for my work on Homebridge Hue.

 Having said that, adding support for new devices, in Homebridge Hue, and in the deCONZ REST API plugin, is very hard without having physical access to the device.
 Since this is a hobby project, I cannot afford to spend money on devices I won't be using myself, just to integrate them for the benefit of others.